Best Practices in Equity, Diversity and Inclusion in Research

 Questions and best practices

-The following questions are provided as examples only, to help applicants consider what types of best practices could be implemented in a team to address systemic barriers.
-Applicants do not need to answer each of these questions in their application.
+The following questions are provided, as examples only, to help applicants consider the types of best practices that could be implemented to address systemic barriers related to team composition and recruitment.
+Applicants do not need to address each of these questions in their application.

 ---|---|---|